 What makes a good bathroom?

-For example, a family bathroom might need both a bath and a shower and lots of storage, while an en suite might just need a small shower and a toilet.
+For example, a family bathroom might need both a bath and a shower plus lots of storage, while an en suite might just need a small shower and a toilet.
 The layout is also key and how this works in the space you have.
 It's also a good idea to think about both lighting and storage and the best way to achieve these.

 Additional words / Linda Clayton